-In parallel to my private practice, I work at the UCLA Rape Treatment Center in Santa Monica as a crisis psychologist for acute victims of sexual assault and rape.
+In parallel to my private practice, I worked at the UCLA Rape Treatment Center in Santa Monica for many years as a crisis psychologist for acute victims of sexual assault and rape.
 At UCLA I provide crisis intervention and counseling to victims and their families, accompaniment throughout clinic stay and the medical/evidentiary exam, assessment for psychological well-being, safety, and treatment needs.
 Moreover, I provide advocacy with law enforcement, and anticipatory guidance to assist in the recovery from a sexual assault.
 Due to this in-depth training in sexual trauma, I see a lot of clients in private practice, who have experienced past or recent traumas.

 I completed a one year psychoanalytic advanced trauma studies program.
-The course covers health and illness trauma, sexual trauma, accidents, assaults, natural disasters, childhood traumas, posttraumatic nightmares, combat trauma, and transgenerational traumas.
+The course covered health and illness trauma, sexual trauma, accidents, assaults, natural disasters, childhood traumas, posttraumatic nightmares, combat trauma, and transgenerational traumas.
 Furthermore I have completed several psychoanalytic seminars covering a large variety of topics.

 Pain Psychology Training